macadmins/ddm_testing/README.md

 nanohubctl ddm sync ./ddm_examples
 ```

 Now you can make incremental changes and sync them to the repo.
-Notably when changes occur syncdir should also notify any devices which have the declarations and trigger them to apply the changes.
+Notably when changes occur, nanohub should also notify any devices which have the declarations and trigger them to apply the changes.

 #### Put the test vm into a set